 - Treat pre-existing dry eye and blepharitis.
 Consider nonpreserved lubricants, lid hygiene, punctual plugs, topical cyclosporine, and oral doxycycline for blepharitis.

 - Optional: Administer oral corticosteroid day of procedure and taper thereafter to decrease postoperative discomfort.

-- Assure appropriate corneal thickness with ultrasonic pachymeter (Note: Corneal thickness-ablation depth should leave >350 microns to minimize risk of corneal ectasia.
+- Assure appropriate corneal thickness with ultrasonic pachymeter (Note: Corneal thickness-ablation depth should leave >350 microns to minimize the risk of corneal ectasia.
 This number is a suggestion and has not been validated)